CodersCampus/supportDocs/docs/item/PRO_ASSISTANCE_PROJECT_REPO_DIRECTORY.md

 Theoretically, if your project is strictly private, then it is your own business what you do inside it.

-This does not apply, if you are asking others for assistance.
+This does not apply if you are asking others for assistance.

 As soon as you ask others for help or turn in an assignment, your sloppy project structure is _**other people's**_ problem.
 This creates a professional liability for you, because in addition to wasting other people's time, it makes you appear non-professional.

-This is un-necessary and easy enough to fix, before it happens.
+This is unnecessary and easy enough to fix before it happens.

 ## The folder within a folder problem that happens to new git users